MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/smart-assist-scenario.md

 ## Prerequisites

-Read the topic [Build a custom smart assist bot](smart-assist-bot.md) for information on how to get started with building a custom smart assist bot.
+Read the topic [Build a smart assist bot](smart-assist-bot.md) for information on how to get started with building a custom smart assist bot.

 ## Scenario: Similar case suggestion